joshuajweldon/hawaii_to_dos/README.md

 [__Stairway to Heaven__](https://www.yelp.com/biz/haiku-stairs-access-restricted-kaneohe?utm_campaign=www_business_share_popup&utm_medium=copy_link&utm_source=(direct))

 ```
-NOTE: This is a VERY famous hike; however, the entrance to the hike is on private road.
-So, it is technically illegal to reach the trail.
+NOTE: Respect the local residents.
+This is a VERY famous hike; however,
+the entrance to the hike is on private road.
+So, it is technically illegal
+to reach the trail.
 Yet, many people still choose to hike it.
+In order
-In order to hike this trail, you must start at 3AM to avoid "getting caught".
+to hike this trail, you should start at 3AM to avoid being turned back by
+police or local residents.
 ```

 ![Stairway to Heaven Photo][STAIRWAY]